 - Rewrite Sender Addresses - If enabled, mailbox aliasing is applied to the envelope sender address of outgoing messages

-- Enforce Sender Domain - If enabled, outgoing messages where the envelope sender address is not in any of the domain(s) will not be sent.
+- Enforce Sender Domain - If enabled, outgoing messages where the envelope sender address is not in any of the domain(s) or any of the alias domains will not be sent.

-- Enforce Sender Mailbox - If enabled, outgoing messages, where the envelope sender address is not in the list of mailboxes in the Mailboxes tab, will not be sent.
+- Enforce Sender Mailbox - If enabled, outgoing messages, where the envelope sender local-part address is not in the list of mailboxes or mailbox aliases, in the Mailboxes tab, will not be sent.

 - Automatically discover senders - If enabled, envelope sender addresses are added to those listed in the Mailbox tab.

 The settings configured in the Configuration tab are the recommended settings for mailboxes.
 Where you see Use recommended alongside a setting in the Mailboxes tab, these are the recommended settings that are referred to.
 To apply all recommended settings to all mailboxes, click on the Use recommended for all button at the bottom of the Configuration tab.

 Any messages sent through the Outbound filter will count towards the filtered mailbox total for the domain.
 Inbound settings are distinct from outbound settings.
 Inbound filtering can be used independently from outbound filtering, per mailbox.